 1. Starting a conversation in a Facebook niche interest group

 In a Facebook group, the main activity is usually to share pictures or content with the group.
 Make sure to engage regularly on those pieces of content, and leave a like and a comment or question.

-The comment can be short and positive, like: “Nice!” or “I love that!”.
+The comment can be short and positive, like: “Nice!” or “I love that!”
 A question is even better if there’s something you are genuinely curious about in the shared content.

 After a few days to a few weeks of being active in the group, you’ll start to recognize people (and they’ll recognize you).
-That means it’s a good time to take some more initiative.

-For example, you could arrange a local meeting at a café to discuss your mutual interest with anyone in your group who’s interested.
+Often there’s already some sort of regular meetup you can join.
+If not, you could arrange a local meeting at a café to discuss your mutual interest with anyone in your group who’s interested.

 “Hi, I love what you’ve done with your garden!
 I’m especially curious about your fig tree.
 I’d love to visit your garden sometime in the coming weeks if you’re open to it?”